 It was called Gharapuri or Gharapur Island, which means City of Caves, Sonapuri, and Elpata.
 The ancient Indians believed Shiva established his lingam at this site and created a new era – the ‘Shanivar era.’

 Two teams worked on Elephanta caves in its long history- one during the 5th century and another before the 15th century.
 Most of it is attributed to the former team as they have found more proof for their work done than others.

-During the Mauryan dynasty, in the year 5th century, the two brothers Manku and Charanku, worked on this site.
-They were responsible for creating rock-cut temples here, which are known as Cave 1 to 6.
+During the Mauryan dynasty, in the 5th century, the two brothers, Manku and Charanku, worked on this site.
+They were responsible for creating rock-cut temples here, called Caves 1 to 6.

-According to historians, it is believed that they belonged to a non-Aryan tribe called ‘Mallas’ who ruled over large parts of ancient India between the 6th c BC to 12th c AD.
+Historians believe they belonged to a non-Aryan tribe called ‘Mallas’, who ruled over large parts of ancient India between the 6th c BC to 12th c AD.

 The second team was probably from outside Maharashtra.
 Historians have found evidence suggesting that people of Konkan used to call themselves ‘Konkana.’
 This word resembles the Kannada language where ‘Ko’ means same while ‘na’ means land.

 Hence, Ko-na-nak-desa gives Konkan.
 Historians believe that the second team probably belongs to the Kannada-speaking Kanarese people, who were responsible for reviving the ancient glory of Elephanta by making new shrines and sculptures in the 10th century.